Lifetimes of (near) eternal false vacua: Universes and eternal false vacua in 4d

 Since $\int D^{(4)} \in \frac{2\pi}{p}\mathbb{Z}$, the phase on the right-hand side is non-trivial and cannot be eliminated by any choice of local counter-terms.
 Thus QCD with a modified instanton sum has a $\mathbb{Z}_p$ 't Hooft anomaly associated with the quotient $\ZZ_p \simeq \ZZ_{2N_fp}^{(0)} /\ZZ_{2N_f}$ and the $\ZZ_p^{(3)}$ symmetry.\footnote{It is also possible to interpret \eqref{eq:theta_anomaly} as an anomaly in the space of couplings (see Ref. \cite{Cordova:2019jnf,Cordova:2019uob}) for the $\theta$ parameter.}

-As emphasized in Sec.~\ref{sec:2d}, to diagnose the breaking of $\ZZ_{2N_fp}^{(0)}$ one should formulate the theory in finite volume with the $\mathbb{Z}^{(0)}_{2N_fp}$ and $\mathbb{Z}^{(3)}_p$ symmetries explicitly broken to their anomaly-free subgroups ($\ZZ_{2N_f}$ and $\ZZ_1$, respectively) and then take the infinite volume limit \emph{before} scaling the symmetry-breaking parameters to restore $\mathbb{Z}^{(0)}_{2N_fp}$ and $\mathbb{Z}^{(3)}_p$.
 Standard assumptions about the behavior of QCD when $N_f < N_f^{*}$, where $N_f^{*}$ is the lower edge of the conformal window, imply that when $m=0$, the discrete and continuous chiral symmetries are spontaneously broken on $\mathbb{R}^4$ when $N_f$ is not too large, with vacua characterized by the phases of order parameters such as $\sum_i \bar{\psi}_i \psi_i$ and $\det \bar{\psi}_i \psi_j$.\footnote{We expect that the mixed 't Hooft anomaly is matched by massless chiral fermions within the conformal window at large $N_f$.} This means that the Goldstone manifold (which is non-trivial when $N_f >1$) has $p$ disconnected components corresponding to the $p$ distinct universes.
 As noted above, it is always possible to write the partition function of QCD with a modified instanton sum as

 When $N_f>1$ and the approximate chiral symmetry at small $m$ is spontaneously broken, one can describe the low-energy dynamics using the chiral field $U = e^{i \Pi/f_{\pi}}$, where $\Pi$ is a Hermitian matrix and $f_{\pi}$ is the Nambu-Goldstone boson decay constant.
 This must be done separately in each of the terms in \eqref{eq:partition_sum_QCD}, leading to $p$ disconnected Goldstone manifolds $U_{k}$, $k = 0, \ldots, p-1$.